Music History for

 1996 - Rapper Snoop Doggy Dogg and a bodyguard were found not guilty of first-degree murder.
 The jury was deadlocked on voluntary manslaughter charges resulting in a mistrial.

-1997 - Ben and Jerry's introduced a their ice cream Phish Food.
+1997 - Ben and Jerry's introduced their ice cream Phish Food.
 It was named after the rock group Phish.

 1998 - The first of two concerts honoring the late Nicolette Larson was held.